DrPwner/FortiLucene/README.md

 Note that the import feature is not strictly for IP's, it can be useful for anything.
 For example, creating a query to look for a handful of MTIRE TTP's.
 ## Future Improvements

 1. Interaction with FortiLucene Database, have the ability to rename an existing family friendly FortiEDR Lucene Query.
+(Done)
-2. UI Improvements
+2. UI Improvements (Partially Done)
 3. Backend Optimization, and more !
+(Partially Done)
+4. Any new ideas? let me know.